Brand development that increases sales velocity, guaranteed.

 Define the Parent Brand

 A strong and well-defined parent brand is the foundation upon which all sub-brands or product brands are built, ensuring consistency and leveraging the existing brand equity.
-Start by conducting a comprehensive brand audit to assess the parent brand’s state.
-Evaluate its strengths and weaknesses, brand positioning, brand values, and associations in the consumers’ minds.
+Begin by conducting a comprehensive brand audit to assess the state of the parent brand.
+Evaluate its strengths and weaknesses, brand positioning, brand values, and associations in the minds of consumers.

 Articulate the parent brand’s purpose, core values, and the unique value proposition it offers customers.
 These values must be aligned with the company’s overall mission and vision.
 Determine its desired personality traits that will shape the brand’s tone, communication style, and overall experience.
 These personality traits must strictly resonate with the interests of the target audience.

 Build a solid and consistent visual identity for the parent brand.
 It will serve as a strong foundation for all children’s brands.
-Visual identity includes logos, color schemes, typography, and other components.
+Visual identity encompasses logos, color schemes, typography, and other visual elements.
 This visual identity must be flexible enough to accommodate sub-brands while maintaining a cohesive brand look and feel.

 Conduct Thorough Market Research